Tulane Green Wave

 The Tulane Green Wave are the athletic teams that represent Tulane University, located in New Orleans, Louisiana.
-Tulane competes in NCAA Division I as a member of the American Athletic Conference (The American).
+Tulane competes in NCAA Division I as a member of the American Conference (The American).
 There are 14 Green Wave intercollegiate programs, two of which compete outside The American.
 Beach volleyball and bowling, women's sports that are not sponsored by The American, compete in Conference USA (CUSA).

 Nickname

 Tulane's nickname was adopted during the 1920 season, after a song titled "The Rolling Green Wave" was published in the Tulane Hullabaloo in 1920.
 From 1893 to 1919 the athletic teams of Tulane were officially known as "The Olive and Blue", for the official school colors.
 In 1919 the Tulane Weekly, one of Tulane's many student newspapers at the time and the predecessor of the Tulane Hullabaloo, began referring to the football team as the "Greenbacks", an unofficial nickname that also led to another: the "Greenies".